Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 People aren't just "women" or "minorities" - they're often both.
 A fair system for women and fair system for minorities might still be unfair to minority women.

 **Business Example:** Our hiring AI might perform well for:
-- White women (gets opportunities in "female-friendly" roles)
+- White women (get opportunities in "female-friendly" roles)
-- Black men (succeeds in traditionally male roles)
+- Black men (succeed in traditionally male roles)
 - But fail for Black women (caught between racial and gender biases)

 **Academic Foundation:** Based on Crenshaw's intersectionality theory and Buolamwini & Gebru's intersectional bias research